 5.3.1 Formation of Chartered Working Groups

-(Referred to as Section 5.3.1(a) in the IPR Policy) Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
+(Referred to as Section 5.3.1(a) in the IPR Policy) Voting Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
 A CWG shall:

 Include Certificate (or Root Certificate) Issuer participants or Certificate Consumer participants, and should typically include both.